prahladyeri/curated-lists/metalist.md

-# Metalist - One List to Rule Them All!
+# The Meta List - One List to Rule Them All!

 This is a curated meta list that contains links to other awesome curated lists.